liamdebellada/deno-vite-preact-ssr/README.md

 # Deno Fullstack

-A minimal fullstack application running on Deno.
+A fullstack application running on Deno.

 **Stack:**